 - a.
 Cracked or broken handlebars are prohibited. - b.
 Control levers must have minimum 1⁄2-inch diameter ball ends. - c.
-All motocross ATVs must be equipped with a functioning tether-type mechanical kill device attached to the vehicle and to the rider so that the engine ignition is cut-off at any time when the rider becomes separated from the ATV. - d.
-All motocross ATVs must be equipped with a self-closing throttle mechanism.
+All race machines must be equipped with a functioning tether-type mechanical kill device attached to the vehicle and to the racer so that the engine ignition is cut-off at any time when the racer becomes separated from the ATV. - d.
+All race machines must be equipped with a self-closing throttle mechanism.